MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **orientation** - Tells us whether the device was in portrait or landscape mode to help us detect performance issues impacting a specific device orientation

-- **taskId** – TaskId will give us the current instance’s taskId.
+- **taskId** – TaskId gives us the current instance’s taskId.
 This will be required in multi instance environment if user wants to launch same instances (Calendar, Calendar or Mail, Mail) side by side

 - **view_duration** - Tells us how long it took to render the various UI calendar components to help us detect performance issues impacting your calendar experience